-The Clerk will aim to convene a meeting within 15 school days of receipt of the Stage 2 request.
-If this is not possible, the Clerk will provide an anticipated date and keep the complainant informed.
+The CEO's PA will write to the complainant to inform them of the date of the meeting.
+They will aim to convene a meeting within ten school days of receipt of the Stage 3 request.
+If this is not possible, the CEO's PA will provide an anticipated date and keep the complainant informed.

-If the complainant rejects the offer of three proposed dates, without good reason, the Clerk will decide when to hold the meeting.
+If the complainant rejects the offer of three proposed dates, without good reason, the CEO's PA will decide when to hold the meeting.
 It will then proceed in the complainant's absence on the basis of written submissions from both parties.